Abelian Squares and Their Progenies: Introduction

 \section{Introduction}

 For $r = 1, 2, \ldots,$ the $r^{\text{th}}$ \textit{power sum symmetric polynomial} in $d$ variables is

-Power sum symmetric polynomials fall within the scope of the theory of symmetric functions and are exposited in various textbooks, for instance, those of Stanley \cite{Stanley} and Macdonald \cite{Macdonald}.
+Power sum symmetric polynomials fall within the scope of the theory of symmetric functions and are exposited in various textbooks and monographs such as those of Stanley \cite{Stanley} and Macdonald \cite{Macdonald}.
 Although power sum symmetric polynomials habitually surface in commutative algebra and representation theory, the approach adopted here is purely analytic.

-A polynomial $P \in \C[z_1, \ldots, z_d]$ is said to be \textit{stable} with respect to a region $\Omega \subseteq \C^d,$ or simply $\Omega$-\textit{stable}, if $P$ is zero-free in $\Omega,$ and \textit{strongly} $\Omega$-\textit{stable} if $P$ is zero-free in the closure $\overline{\Omega}.$ (We caution readers that the identically zero polynomial is sometimes considered stable elsewhere in the mathematical literature.
-However, this convention bears nothing on our work here.)
-From a combinatorial perspective, the comprehensive study of polynomial stability arose historically from the desire to characterize linear operators on polynomials that preserve real-rootedness along with the observation that a univariate real polynomial is real-rooted if and only if it is $\mathscr{H}$-stable, where $\mathscr{H}$ is the complex upper half plane.
-Read \cite{CC} for more background on this subject.
-Borcea and Br\"{a}nd\'{e}n achieved a complete classification of such operators in \cite{BB1} and \cite{BB3}.
+A polynomial $P \in \C[z_1, \ldots, z_d]$ is said to be \textit{stable} with respect to a region $\Omega \subseteq \C^d,$ or simply $\Omega$-\textit{stable}, if $P$ is zero-free in $\Omega,$ and \textit{strongly} $\Omega$-\textit{stable} if $P$ is zero-free in the closure $\overline{\Omega}.$ This paper is particularly concerned with strongly $\D^d$-stable polynomials, where $\D$ is the complex open unit disc.
+Given a strongly $\D^d$-stable polynomial $P$ define its \textit{spectral density function} to be

-Interest in polynomial stability has surged recently thanks in large part to the dazzling solution of the Kadison-Singer problem by Marcus et al. \cite{MSS}.
-Successful treatments of $\mathscr{H}^d$-stable polynomials can be traced to a seminal paper by Borcea and Br\"{a}nd\'{e}n \cite{BB2}.
-Their results translate conveniently into facts about $\Omega$-stable polynomials when $\Omega$ is a product of open circular regions.
-(See \cite[section 9.1]{Wagner3}.)
-Deep consequences of the geometry behind such polynomials in probability and enumerative combinatorics have since been uncovered.
-Notable examples reside in matroid theory \cite{COSW, Wagner1, Wagner2}, the theory of negative dependence \cite{BBL}, and strengthened proofs of the van der Waerden, Monotone Column Permanent, and BMV conjectures \cite[respectively]{Gurvits, BHVW, Stahl}.
-Surveys \cite{Wagner3} and \cite{Pemantle} provide excellent summaries of these topics.